Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 The calculator currently supports solving systems of equations with **1 to 4 variables**.

-### How to Use:
-- Select the matrix size using the dropdown menu and click **"Set Size."**
-- Enter the coefficient and constant values into the respective matrices.
-- Click **"Solve"** to view results.

 ### Features:
 - Supports both **real** and **complex** numbers (in rectangular form).
 - Change the amount of decimal precision and amount of equations to be solved using the dropdown menu.